ZJUHSY/cs284a_hw4_webpage/README.md

 ## Part 5: Shaders
 ### Explain in your own words what is a shader program and how vertex and fragment shaders work together to create lighting and material effects.
+Explanation of shader:
+Shader programs is a special method to render material effects on the object surface.
+It has much less computation than the conventional material rendering based on light tracking.
+It runs in parallel on GPU and finally takes the form of vector as the output.

+How vertex and fragment shaders work together:
+Vertex shaders is used to assign the attributes of points in the scene and convert the scene to a unified coordinate system.
+Fragment shaders is used to sssign RGB color attributes to all pixels in the scene.
+The vertex shader controls the attributes of all vertex pixels in the scene.
+At the same time, after obtaining the coordinates of the vertices, the fragment shader will interpolate between the vertices to achieve various material effects.

 ### Explain the Blinn-Phong shading model in your own words.
 Show a screenshot of your Blinn-Phong shader outputting only the ambient component, a screen shot only outputting the diffuse component, a screen shot only outputting the specular component, and one using the entire Blinn-Phong model.
 Explanation: